When the Men Came to Kill Me

 - Cómo defender un proceso penal oral

-He was the last lawyer to be admitted to practice in the Panama Canal Zone and the first lawyer to try a jury case in the Family Division of the Miami-Dade County circuit court.
+Michael O'Kane was the last lawyer to be admitted to practice in the Panama Canal Zone and the first lawyer to try a jury case in the Family Division of the Miami-Dade County circuit court.
 He worked on the so-called “British Bombers” terrorism cases in Saudi Arabia and since then has practiced primarily in the Middle East and Southeast Asia.

 Michael O'Kane can be reached at: mok (at, or @) mu7ami.com.

-Books can be found at Andalus Publishing.
+His books can be found at Andalus Publishing.

 The word mu7ami is the transliteration of the word lawyer in Arabic.